Lzhenghong/Shiok-Riders/README.md

 Starting the expo-cli app:

+Open 3 terminals

-Open 3 ternminals, cd into /Shiok-Riders/shiok-server in the first terminal, then enter >npm run dev
+cd into /Shiok-Riders/shiok-server in the first terminal, then enter >npm run dev

 In the second terminal, cd into /Shiok-Riders/shiok-server, then enter >ngrok http 3000